 Have an emergency fund.

-This is just common sense on an extended trip.
+This is not only crucial it is just common sense on an extended trip.
 It doesn’t have to be a huge amount, just enough to cover a flight home and a night or two in a hotel, plus other little things like food and transport for a couple of days.
 Keep a specific account just for this reason and don’t touch it unless you are in that emergency ‘need to return home quickly’ situation.

 Have a Bug Out Bag.